 Employees today are somewhat protected by the Uninsured Employers Guaranty Fund, which provides benefits to injured workers whose employers did not carry workers’ comp insurance.
 But when the Guarantee Fund pays out benefits to those workers, it aggressively seeks reimbursement from the employers who shirked their responsibilities, including costs of litigation, interest, penalties, and attorney fees.

-Levi S. Wolf, Esquire is a shareholder in the law firm of Wolf, Baldwin & Associates, P.C. with offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania.
+Levi S. Wolf, Esquire is a shareholder in the law firm of Wolf, Baldwin & Associates, P.C. with offices in Pottstown, Pennsburg, West Chester, and Reading, Pennsylvania.
 He is certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court, and focuses his practice on workers’ compensation law.
-Mr. Wolf can be reached at 610-323-7436 or by e-mail to [email protected].
+Mr. Wolf can be reached at 610-323-7436, or by e-mail to [email protected].